 Step 3: Click on “Copy URL” and paste it into your email newsletter (ad, social, etc…) instead of your regular “untagged” link.

-To track links through individual campaigns in Google Analytics, you simply need to head to acquisition – campaigns.
+If you’re looking how to track UTM links in Google Analytics, then this is pretty easy too.
+You simply need to head to acquisition – campaigns.

 Luckily, there’s a way around it.